Burden of proof (law): Reasonable suspicion

 An investigatory stop is a seizure under the Fourth Amendment.
 The state must justify the seizure by showing that the officer conducting the stop had a reasonable articulable suspicion that criminal activity was afoot.
 The important point is that officers cannot deprive a citizen of liberty unless the officer can point to specific facts and circumstances and inferences therefrom that would amount to a reasonable suspicion.
-The officer must be prepared to establish that criminal activity was a logical explanation for what he perceived.
+The officer must be prepared to establish that criminal activity was a logical explanation for what they perceived.
 The requirement serves to prevent officers from stopping individuals based merely on hunches or unfounded suspicions.
 The purpose of the stop and detention is to investigate to the extent necessary to confirm or dispel the original suspicion.
-If the initial confrontation with the person stopped dispels suspicion of criminal activity the officer must end the detention and allow the person to go about his or her business.
+If the initial confrontation with the person stopped dispels suspicion of criminal activity the officer must end the detention and allow the person to go about their business.
 If the investigation confirms the officer's initial suspicion or reveals evidence that would justify continued detention the officer may require the person detained to remain at the scene until further investigation is complete, and may give rise to the level of probable cause.

 Reasonable to believe

 In Arizona v.
-Gant (2009), the United States Supreme Court defined a new standard, that of "reasonable to believe."
+Gant (2009), the United States Supreme Court arguably defined a new standard, that of "reasonable to believe".
 This standard applies only to vehicle searches after the suspect has been placed under arrest.
 The Court overruled New York v.
 Belton (1981) and concluded that police officers are allowed to go back and search a vehicle incident to a suspect's arrest only where it is "reasonable to believe" that there is more evidence in the vehicle of the crime for which the suspect was arrested.

 There is still an ongoing debate as to the exact meaning of this phrase.
 Some courts have said it should be a new standard while others have equated it with the "reasonable suspicion" of the Terry stop.
 Most courts have agreed it is somewhere less than probable cause.